Applied Mathematics

 - Probability theory and mathematical statistics.
 In particular, stochastic analysis, semimartingale theory, Malliavin calculus, Lévy process, limit theorems, asymptotic expansion, theoretical statistics, asymptotic decision theory, statistics for stochastic processes, statistical learning theory, quantitative finance, stochastic numerical analysis, and biostatistics.

-- Computer Science, in particular the mathematical foundations of programming languages and proof theory.
+- Computer Science, in particular the mathematical foundations of programming languages and axiomatic set theory.